-Elder Care IQ takes the mystery out of screening senior care providers for quality and safety issues.
-Our easy-to-use interactive map is populated with an icon for each of the more than 2,000 licensed senior care providers across Minnesota.
+Elder Care IQ takes the mystery out of screening senior and disability care providers for quality and safety issues.
+Our easy-to-use interactive map is populated with an icon for each licensed nursing home, assisted living, home care, boarding care, hospice and hospital provider across Minnesota.

 A simple click on any icon will bring up the provider name/location and indicate if there are investigations of abuse, neglect, or exploitation.
-You’ll also be able access information from regular inspections reports that monitor each provider’s compliance with state protection law.
+You’ll also be able access information regarding fines and regular inspections reports that monitor each provider’s compliance with state protection law.

 Finding the perfect place will still pose challenges — but this tool will help you assess providers with poor histories for providing quality and safe care.